Rattle-Brain/base64-encoder-decoder/README.md

 This will decode the Base64 string to regular plain text.

 ### Encode file.txt
 This will encode a ```file.txt``` where the name can be the full path.
-It has not been tested in other formats yet (.xml, .html, .bin, .docx, ...) but it should work regardless.
+It has not been tested in other formats yet (.xml, .html, .docx, ...) but it should work regardless.
 The contents of the encodign will be dumped in a ```file-encoded.txt``` name.
 To use it, you can run the following command:
 ```
 cargo build --release
 base64-encoder-decoder.exe -E file.txt